osresearch/sparktime/README.md

 Demo 2
 ---
-Exposes a function to allow a remote process to turn the LED on or off.
+Exposes a function to allow a remote process (for instance `curl` on the command line or javascript in a webpage) to turn the LED on or off.
 Also has a variable to allow a remote read of the LED state.
-Flash it:
+Flash it via the IDE or the command line with:

-    spark flash CORE_NAME demo1
+    > spark flash CORE_NAME demo1

 And then use the command line utility to turn the LED on, to check the state, turn it off, as well as see how it handles invalid input:

-    spark call CORE_NAME set_led 1
+    > spark call CORE_NAME set_led 1
-    spark get CORE_NAME led_state
+    > spark get CORE_NAME led_state
-    spark call CORE_NAME set_led 0
+    > spark call CORE_NAME set_led 0
-    spark call CORE_NAME set_led blah
+    > spark call CORE_NAME set_led blah

 You can also use curl to do this query, although you will need two pieces of information: your private access token and your core ID.